-The Co-op is a smaller group of dedicated collective members who take care of the day-to-day running of Partisan, and co-ordination, finances, licences, and other things of that nature.
-Most of the Co-op are volunteers, but we also have five paid part-time members of staff.
-We currently do not have the budget to expand our paid roles.
+The co-op is a smaller group of dedicated collective members who take care of the day-to-day running of Partisan, including office management, event coordination, finances and licensing issues.
+Most members of the co-op are volunteers, but it includes five paid part-time staff members.

-You’ll gain experience, confidence, and skills.
+You’ll gain experience, confidence and skills.
 You can help with the day-to-day running of Partisan.
 You’ll be working with a great group of people!
-Also, any paid positions and work within Partisan will be available to co-op members first.
+Also, any paid roles and work within Partisan will be made available to co-op members first.

 What does it involve?

-While the co-op as a whole takes on certain responsibilities, individual members of the co-op are not under any obligation to work on anything in particular (with the exception of paid staff).
+While the co-op as a whole takes on certain responsibilities, individual members of the co-op are not under any obligation to work on prescribed tasks (with the exception of paid staff).
 Members can continue to work on any Partisan duties they choose.

 How do I join?